Skip to main content

 Funding Agencies: NCSU Office of Research, Innovation, and Economic Development

 NCSU has yet to tap existing on-campus resources to build our capacity to be a leader in urban sustainability.
-Capitalizing on NCSU??A???a?sA???a?zA?s present strengths in the College of Design, the College of Natural Resources, the College of Engineering, and the College of Humanities and Social Sciences,this funding will establish a Sustainable Cities Consortium to allow the scattered expertise and interest at NCSU to become more relevant and powerful, solidifying NCSU??A???a?sA???a?zA?s position as a leader to address the growing emphasis on both opportunities and challenges in urbanized and rapidly urbanizing areas.
+Capitalizing on NCSU’s present strengths in the College of Design, the College of Natural Resources, the College of Engineering, and the College of Humanities and Social Sciences,this funding will establish a Sustainable Cities Consortium to allow the scattered expertise and interest at NCSU to become more relevant and powerful, solidifying NCSU’s position as a leader to address the growing emphasis on both opportunities and challenges in urbanized and rapidly urbanizing areas.
 A series of workshops at NCSU, engaging 30-50 NCSU faculty and staff, will be focused on establishing a well-documented network to address funding opportunities, as well as determining interdisciplinary topics for white papers and proposals.
 A collaborative project site will also be established through a reputable online tool to more quickly identify appropriate collaborators through their expertise areas to streamline collaborative responses to funding opportunities.

 Date: 01/01/10 - 12/31/14